gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    messages and considering stream priorities can result in faster delivery.

-   A simple solution avoiding any protocol issue for sending all DTLS messages that are not protected user message fragments is to pick a stream not used by the ULP, send the DTLS messages in their own user messages with in order delivery.
+   A simple solution avoiding any protocol issue with sending DTLS messages, that are not protected user message fragments, is to pick a stream not used by the ULP, and send the DTLS messages in their own SCTP user messages with in order delivery.
 That mimics the RFC 6083 behavior without impacting the ULP.
 However, it assumes that there are available streams to be used based on the SCTP association handshake allowed streams (Section 5.1.1 of {{RFC9260}}).